universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 Characters will attack the nearest threat automatically, players need not aim attacks or choose targets.
 This is a characteristic mechanic of the bullet-heaven genre.

 ### 🔥 Character classes have unique abilities
 Each character class has unique abilities that can be used to directly help team mates.
+This creates a strong sense of collaboration and cooperation.
+Teams should aim for a diversity of classes.

 For example:\
 🛡️ Paladin: Block and reflect attacks.\
 🦎 Tamer: Can tame invaders into friendly pets.\
 🌷 Druid: Can grow defensive fauna.

+### 🙏 Combined abilities
+When a player uses an ability, such as an area based damaging effect, other players will have the opportunity to combine their ability on top of it.
+This allows for stronger abilities that are only possible with numerous collaborating team mates.
+These combinations will happen intuitively by the game and promote collaboration and cooperation.

+Examples:
+* A player could launch a tornado ability, another player could shoot a fireball into the tornado to create a fire-tornado which deals massive amounts of damage.
+* A healer could create an area-based healing zone, a paladin can reinforce the healing circle with a shield which prevent's projectiles from coming inside, archers can place barricades on the outside of the circle which prevent large invaders from entering.

 ### ⚠️ Telegraphed abilities and attacks
 All abilities and attacks, from friends or enemies, will be telegraphed to allow the players to react to it.
 Players are able to get out of the way of enemy attacks and ensure they take advantage of any team mates abilities (eg a heal).

 ### 💪 Rapid Progression and ability unlocks
 At the start of each session, a character has only the default abilities and gains new abilities rapidly over a 15 minute session.
 Each minute or so, chosen from a set of three random abilities.
 Players of each class will be given the same ability choices, and will see the abilities other players choose, so they can tactically to choose the same abilities or have a mixture of abilities on the team.

-### 🙏 Stacked abilities
-When a player uses an ability, such as an area based heal, other players will have the opportunity to stack their ability on top of it.
-This allows for stronger abilities that are only possible with numerous collaborating team mates.
-For example, an area based heal that has numerous stacks will have a wider area of effect and healing potency.

 ----

 ## 🌀 Gameplay Loop 🌀